Photo Credit: Caitlyn Johnstone/Chesapeake Bay Program

 - Ability to perform background research, analysis, and synthesis on policy and science related topics.

 - Some experience with science communications, outreach, and conveying key messages to target audiences desired.

 - Ability to collaborate with a range of partners and stakeholders as part of interdisciplinary teams representing a variety of interests, in an environment meant to build consensus.

 - Provide support by independently planning meetings, developing agendas, drafting concise meeting minutes, and tracking action items.

 - Excellent verbal and written communication skills and the ability to communicate with diverse partners at all levels of program activities with diplomacy.

-- Ability to prioritize tasks under tight timelines in a fast-paced environment.
+- Ability to work independently and prioritize tasks under tight timelines in a fast-paced office environment.

 - Excellent organizational skills and attention to detail.